May 21, 2014 | personal injury Claims

 As it currently stands, “Mental or behavioural disorders have a separate classification in the AMA Guides.
 The current definition in the SABS parallels this by separating out mental and behavioural disorders as qualifying on their own for the catastrophic impairment designation,” explains the Financial Services Regulatory Authority of Ontario.

-Unfairly rated?
-Contact a Lawyer in Ontario
+Unfairly Rated?
+Contact A Lawyer In Ontario

 WPI ratings are not a perfect system.
-If you feel as if you or a loved one has received an unfair rating, our lawyers at the Preszler Injury Lawyers can assist you.
+If you feel as if you or a loved one has received an unfair rating, our lawyers at Preszler Injury Lawyers can assist you.
 Contact us for a free consultation and let us determine how we may be of assistance to you.